I designed, prototyped, and developed the new YoTaxi app

 Difficulty navigating the app to book a ride.

 Linda relies on YoTaxi for doctor visits and errands.
-She appreciates scheduling rides but

 struggles with the app’s interface and has missed rides due to booking errors.
 She values kind drivers